-Creating an AdWords campaign for your international market is highly challenging and to make the most of it, continuous optimization is crucial.
-Google AdWords (now Google Ads) is a robust marketing platform and even a small oversight can hurt the return on investment (ROI) of your campaigns.
+Creating an AdWords campaign for your international market is highly challenging and in order to make the most of it, continuous optimization is crucial.
+Google AdWords (now called Google Ads) is a robust marketing platform, and even a small oversight can hurt the return on investment (ROI) of your campaigns.
 In order to achieve your goals with the set ad spend, here are a few areas you can focus on.

 Separate Campaigns for Location and Language Targeting

 When creating international campaigns for your client, make sure you set up different campaigns for each country.
 If you are targeting multiple languages, create separate campaigns for each language and optimize them accordingly.

 Google Ads allows you reach expatriates with location and language targeting; for example, English speakers who live in Germany.
 To reach your English-speaking audience in Germany, you can target your location as "Germany" and language as "English."

 By setting up a separate campaign for each location and language, you make it easier to manage your account and track each region’s ROI.
 It also means that you can create customized and targeted campaigns by tailoring your keywords and ad text to each individual market.
 Separate campaigns can help you track, expand and refine your ads in each language.

 Keyword Lists and Ad Texts

 Incorporating the right keywords in all languages in your campaign is essential.
 What’s the point of having ads triggered if they aren’t showing up in front of the right customers?
 Luckily, there are reports within Google Ads that can help you refine your keywords.
 The "search terms" report not only makes it easier for you to identify the exact keywords your audience is looking for, but also indicates negative keywords you don’t want your ads to show up for.

 You can create a negative keywords list, including up to 5,000 negative keywords.
 A robust keyword list, including negative keywords, will ensure that your ads are being targeted to the best possible audience at all times.